Payback time: Indebted Chinese firms face off with ratings agencies

 But not all is gloom and doom - some credit ratings are also being raised.

-Developer CIFI Holdings was upgraded to BB-minus from B-plus by Fitch after a strong first-half performance, while Moody’s raised Yuzhou Property to B1 from B2.
+Developer CIFI Holdings (0884.HK) was upgraded to BB-minus from B-plus by Fitch after a strong first-half performance, while Moody’s raised Yuzhou Property (1628.HK) to B1 from B2.
 The upgrades reflect the varying fortunes in a highly fragmented sector where borrowers have a wide range of financing strategies.
-(Editing by Ryan Woo)